Updated: Jul 5

 Themes in Sam's Story:

 Parental-child relationship - Sam's relationship with his parents isn't always so peachy, to say the least.
 They are demanding and expect the best of him at all times, which stresses him out to no end.
+At the same time, Sam deeply loves his parents.
+They can be very loving when they're not criticizing him and furthermore, they are his only family in the United States.

 Finding a purpose in life: Sam feels frustrated at the beginning of the visual novel because he does not feel law school is for him.
 He fundamentally can't see himself as a lawyer, but he also isn't sure what he really wants in life.
 All he knows is that he loves the theatre.
 He sees acting as a way of "reinventing [himself] over and over and over again."
 Through playing a variety of different roles - cowboy, clown, revolutionary, artist, etc. - Sam feels free.
 He feels that being a lawyer is not only boring, but will also stifle his creativity.